 The Seven Ministers (1863):

-Wearing traveling cloaks, seven ministers allied with the sonno joi (“revere the emperor, expel the barbarians” pro-Imperial anti-Western influence) movement fled Kyoto in 1863 when the more moderate Satsuma and Aizu domains seized power in in the capitol.
+Wearing traveling cloaks, seven ministers allied with the sonno joi (“revere the emperor, expel the barbarians” pro-Imperial anti-Western influence) movement fled Kyoto in 1863 when the more moderate Satsuma and Aizu domains seized power in in the capital.
 Their members included Sanjō Sanetomi, Sanjōnishi Suetomo, Higashikuze Michitomi, Mibu Motonaga, Shijō Takeuta, Nishikikōji Yorinori, and Sawa Nobuyoshi.

 Of most distinctive note is Sanjō Sanetomi, who after the Restoration period went on to have an illustrious career in the new Meiji government, and is even enshrined at Nashinoki Shrine next to the Kyoto Imperial Palace.